thedev132/hcb/dev-docs/guides/reimbursements_transaction_engine.md

 And if it passes, we create a set of Column book transfers that are essentially the reverse of what we created above.

-After this the report will never be reimbursed.
+After this, the report will never be reimbursed.

 \- [@sampoder](https://github.com/sampoder)